jakob-bagterp/browserist/docs/user-guide/download-files.md

 Read ahead to learn how to automate file downloads easily and with stability.

-## Set Up Destination Directory for Downloads
+## Destination Directory for Downloads
 Firstly, ensure you know where files are downloaded.
 The default is the `Downloads` folder of the user, or you can set a custom download directory in the [`download_dir` parameter of `BrowserSettings`](./settings/overview.md).

 It's only possible to set a single download directory for each browser session, not different destinations for different downloads.